MatheusGeraldini-MongoDB/MongoDB_DataAPI_Azure/README.md

 2. **Set Up Azure Function as Atlas Data API**
     To set up the Azure function which will host the code to act as Atlas Data APIs, we have **two** options - **1.
 Using GitHub Actions OR 2.
 Using Zip Deploy**

-    Choose the GitHub actions method, if you are able to fork the current repo, can have GitHub actions enabled in that repo and that you would want to add more APIs and prefer a CI/CD or DevOps way set up ot of the box.
+    Choose the GitHub actions method, if you are able to fork the current repo, can have GitHub actions enabled in that repo and that you would want to add more APIs and prefer a CI/CD or DevOps set up out of the box.
-    If you are looking for a quick and easy way of deployment and just need the Azure function set up to substitute the Data APIs, go with the Zip deploy option.
+    However, if you are looking for a quick and easy way of deployment and just need the Azure function set up to substitute the Atlas Data APIs, go with the Zip deploy option.

     ### **Option 1: Set Up Azure function Using GitHub actions** ###